 This video is a “fast-draw” animation of a talk by Trevor Eissler, Montessori parent and author of “Montessori Madness: A Parent to Parent Argument for Montessori Education.”

-This article was written by Pat Werner, Head, Washington Montessori School.
-It was written in collaboration with Middle School Teacher Tom Fahsbender, Montessori colleague William Maier, Librarian Norma Mitchell and Board Member John Friedman.
+This article was written by then Head of School Pat Werner in collaboration with Middle School Teacher Tom Fahsbender, Montessori colleague William Maier, Librarian Norma Mitchell and Board Member John Friedman.

 This article was written by Tim Seldin, President of the Montessori Foundation, as found in Vol. 4.
 Number 4 of Tomorrow’s Child.